-All entries (priority or not) will become open at the same time, however priority entries will be allocated to meetings first, up until a certain date (to be determined by the Sectional Committee) before which they need to have been received.
-After allocation of priority entries, all other entries will be allocated in time order received (using website timing of entry as evidence) and based on the number of meetings entered (e.g. 5 meetings, 4 meetings, and so on) - however no refunds will be given for subsequent withdrawals so as to ensure meeting entries are genuine.
+Priority entries will become open at a set date, for a fixed time (to be determined by the Sectional Committee) before which they need to have been received.
+After allocation of priority entries, all other entries will be opened and allocated in time order received (using website timing of entry as evidence).
+Entries will be also be allocated based on the number of meetings entered (e.g. 5 meetings, 4 meetings, and so on) - however no refunds will be given for subsequent withdrawals so as to ensure meeting entries are genuine.